 Also offered are single and dual rear DVD entertainment options.
 Both have a nine-inch DVD screen in the second row and the dual system adds one for the third row.
 When the vehicle is in Park, video can be sent to the front navigation screen.
 Video game systems can be plugged in, and each row can watch or play something different.
 Four sets of headphones are provided.
 Unlike the Chrysler, the Routan does not offer Sirius Backseat TV.

-Aside from styling and interior materials, Volkswagen was able to make this van its own with suspension tweaks.
+Volkswagen retuned the Chrysler suspension to make the Routan more like a Volkswagen.
 Changes to the springs, dampers, bushings and steering gear resulted.
 However, without any changes to the suspension geometry, the Routan still handles and rides much like the Town & Country.
 Volkswagen touts the Routan's European ride and handling, but we sensed little difference between the Routan and the Chrysler Town & Country and Dodge Caravan.

 Like the Town & Country, the Routan is tall, heavy and long.
 Those traits make describe a good hauler but they make for cumbersome handling.
 With a bit quicker steering ratio over that of the Chrysler, the Routan reacts a little quicker to driver inputs.
 Still, the steering is very light and has lots of play on center.
 Drive it hard into a turn and it exhibits lots of body roll, leaning in turns.
 Pushed beyond the grip of the tires, it understeers.
 In other words, it prefers to keep going straight rather turning in quickly.
 Granted, most owners will never drive this aggressively, but the Honda, Toyota, and Nissan vans offer tighter, more responsive handling.